 - 1. Get the CSS for the structured headings.
-If you are using IE8+, Chrome, or Firefox, enter the WYMeditor.printStructuredHeadingsCSS() command in the browser console on the page of the editor using the structured headings plugin to print the CSS to the console.
-If you are using IE7, it uses different CSS than the other browsers, and you can get this CSS from its stylesheet structured headings ie7 user.css available in the plugin's directory. - 2.
+If you are using IE8+, Chrome, or Firefox, enter the WYMeditor.printStructuredHeadingsCSS() command in the browser console on the page of the editor using the structured headings plugin to print the CSS to the console. - 2.
 Either copy this CSS to an existing stylesheet or make a new stylesheet with this CSS. - 3.
-Apply the stylesheet with the CSS to all of the pages that contain documents that had heading numbering added to them in the editor. - 4.
-If you are using IE7. addition the previous steps, add the script jquery.wymeditor.structured_headings.js available in the plugin's directory to all of the pages that contain documents that had heading numbering added to them in the editor.
-This script provides the function numberHeadingsIE7() which detects which headings on the page were assigned numbering in WYMeditor and adds the numbering for these headings into the page.
-This function should be called in a script on document ready after the jquery.wymeditor.structured headings.js script is included on the page.
-Here is an example of what that script should look like:
+Apply the stylesheet with the CSS to all of the pages that contain documents that had heading numbering added to them in the editor.